thirumurthis/Learnings/python/visualization_in_ipython_jupyter_nb_matplotlib_seaborn_magic_command.md

 - We can also start the matplotlib even in an existing ipython session which is started using `ipython` command, using `magic` command.

 ```
-## below % magic will enable to use matplotlib in the current session of iplython
+## below % magic will enable to use matplotlib in the current session of ipython
 %matplotlib
 ```
    - For Jypter notebook this would `%matplotlib inline`  (mostly import will work in this case)